riaandeventer/L2T13/README.md

 ![Main Menu](/images/2.jpg)

-* Menu Option 5: With option 3 you can search for books with stock less than a certain number.
+* Menu Option 5: With submenu option 4 you can search for books with stock less than a certain number.

 ## Authors